inko-lang/website/source/manual/virtual-machine/instructions.html.md

 3. The register containing the object to compare with.

 The result of this instruction is either boolean true, or false.

-### ObjectIsKindOf

-Checks if one object is a kind of another object.

-An object is considered a kind of another object when the object compared with is in the prototype chain of the object we're comparing.

-This instruction requires three arguments:

-1. The register to store the result in as a boolean.
-2. The register containing the object to compare.
-3. The register containing the object to compare with.

 ### Panic